gep13/gep13/input/blog/review-of-day-3-of-devweek-2013.md

 Title: Review of Day 3 of DevWeek 2013
 Published: 6/3/2013
 Tags:
-- Async
+- async
-- Day 3
+- day 3
-- DevWeek
+- devweek
-- JavaScript
+- javascript
-- K2
+- k2
-- Review
+- review
-- SignalR
+- signalr
-- Web API
+- web api
 RedirectFrom: blog/review-of-day-3-of-devweek-2013/index.html
 ---

 # Today, I won a Surface at DevWeek...

 What follow is a brief summary of the session that I attended at the 3rd overall day of DevWeek 2013 (the second day of actual sessions).
 Review of the other days of DevWeek can be seen here

 - [Day 1 - Pre-Conference Workshop](http://gep13.me/W0AJEP)
 - [Day 2 - Conference Sessions](http://gep13.me/YuOPy2)
 - [Day 3 - Conference Sessions](http://gep13.me/ZqTHU1) (this post)